Kwon Sang-woo: 2010–2015: Comeback and overseas expansion

+2015–present: Continued success

 In 2016, Kwon starred alongside Choi Kang-hee in the crime comedy drama, Queen of Mystery.
 Kwon reprised his role in the second season of the show, which aired in 2018.

 In 2018, Kwon starred in crime comedy The Accidental Detective 2: In Action.
 He was also cast in the romantic comedy film Shall We Do It Again.

 Kwon has said in an interview, "I hope I'm remembered as an actor whose work the audience looks forward to rather than an actor who acts well."

+In 2025, Kwon Sang-woo stars as the main character in the movie Hitman 2.

 Business interests

 In 2009 Kwon established the cosmetics firm Natural Tears, of which he is the owner and CEO, as well as the inaugural advertising model for the brand TEARS.
 It was named after his nickname "Mr. Tears", given to him by fans in recognition of his tear-jerking acting in Stairway to Heaven.

 He also opened the cafe Tea'Us in Myeong-dong, and is the biggest shareholder of the resort Ocean Blue Hotel Bali.
-The property Kwon owns in Bundang-gu was appraised at an estimated worth of ₩18 billion.
+The property Kwon owns in Bundang District was appraised at an estimated worth of ₩18 billion.